 High Pressure Vane Pumps vs gear pumps: key differences

-Although high-pressure vane pumps are commonly used in industries compared to similar designs such as gear pumps, they have different design features, performance features, sizes, and operational parameters.
+Although high-pressure vane pumps are commonly used in industries compared to similar designs such as gear pumps, they have different design features, performance features, and sizes.
 High-pressure vane pump qualities, particularly its volumetric efficiency above 90%, which comes about due to self-adjusting vanes that keep it sealed against the housing, are important factors to consider when purchasing them.
 This mechanism allows some leakage but ensures consistent flow rates while maintaining optimal sealing over a long period.
 Conversely, internal gear slippage and wear typically result in lower volumetric efficiencies ranging between 75-85% for these types of machines.

 Further differentiation between these pump types lies in their operational pressure capacities.
 Vane pumps are designed to handle high pressures of up to around 3000 psi because of their heavy construction and good sealing.
 On the other hand, gear pumps operate optimally within a range of approximately 1000-2500 psi, though some high-pressure models exceed this range.
 However, they tend to wear out very quickly under such continuous pressure conditions.